rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 ::: tip NOTE
 Nimbus does not have a seperate validator client at this time, so it is not included in these instructions.
-If you plan to use Nimbus, you've already taken care of this during the ETH2 client setup and can skip this section.
+If you plan to use Nimbus, you've already taken care of this during the Beacon Node setup and can skip this section.
 :::

 First, create a systemd service for your validator client.